 The maze (with choices to be made en route) and the labyrinth (with only one pathway) are concepts, both spatial and metaphorical, that were documented in Antiquity and popularised in the Middle Ages.
-They have retained their allure, often used interchangeably, through the literature and art of Modernism and Postmodernism.
+They have retained their allure, often used interchangeably, through the literature and art of modernism and postmodernism.
 The figure of Daedalus, for example, who designed the Cretan labyrinth that housed the Minotaur, resurfaces in James Joyce’s 1922 novel Ulysses.
 Stephen walks the streets of Dublin, the city-as-labyrinth.
 In the same year, T. S. Eliot revived the figure of Tiresias who sits at the centre of The Waste Land, his poem-as-labyrinth.
-In this figure, time, space and people converge: past and present, Ancient Greece and contemporary London, masculinity and femininity, vision and blindness.
+In this figure, time, place and people converge: past and present, Ancient Greece and contemporary London, masculinity and femininity, vision and blindness.
 Tiresias is another I that sits at the centre of the web.

-Márquez’s monumental One Hundred Years of Solitude, for example, is packed with characters bearing the same name (all people as one person), a location – Macondo – in which all time and space converge, and a Tiresias-like character in the figure of Melquíades.
+Márquez’s monumental One Hundred Years of Solitude, for example, is packed with characters bearing the same name (all people as one person), a location – Macondo – in which all time and places converge, and a Tiresias-like character in the figure of Melquíades.
 Cortázar’s Hopscotch, on the other hand, is a formal experimentation, a literary maze, offering the reader multiple choices in how to read the book.
 This is hyperlinking decades before the invention of the World Wide Web.
-The labyrinth appears overtly in titles too from the region, as witness Octavio Paz’s The Labyrinth of Solitude and Márquez’s The General in His Labyrinth.
+The labyrinth appears overtly in titles from the region, too, as witness Octavio Paz’s The Labyrinth of Solitude and Márquez’s The General in His Labyrinth.

-Running in parallel with the Modernist writers and their postmodern followers were the hardboiled authors and noir filmmakers.
+Running in parallel with the modernist writers and their postmodern followers were the hardboiled authors and noir filmmakers.
 In their works, the city-as-labyrinth forms the backdrop to feats of detection and sense-making.
 Invariably, echoing Oedipus (another figure from Antiquity with a Tiresian connection), the hardboiled figures of detection found themselves implicit in the mysteries they unravelled, from Dashiell Hammett’s Continental Op to the protagonist of Memento.
 Journeying to the labyrinth’s centre, it was themselves they found waiting there.
 Another I ensnared in the web’s strands.

 In The Name of the Rose, Umberto Eco draws on these characteristics of the detective narrative, borrowing from both the ratiocinative and hardboiled traditions, packaging them together with the interests and motifs of the Latin American authors.
 In his work, the sightless Tiresias morphs into the sightless Borges, thinly disguised as Jorge de Burgos, a blind guardian of the world’s knowledge.
 The question of sight, of vision, of perspective is an important one.

 The I at the centre of the labyrinth is an encapsulation of personal journeys, personal narratives, rather than an emblem of narcissism.
 Wherever I go, there I am.
 In his hero adventure, Joseph Campbell owes much to Carl Jung’s ideas about individuation.
-He outlined a journey towards self-knowledge, an integration of the various aspects of an individual’s personality as represented by different archetypal figures.
+He outlines a journey towards self-knowledge, an integration of the various aspects of an individual’s personality as represented by different archetypal figures.
 A notion echoed in Abraham Maslow’s progression to self-actualisation.
 Part of the journey requires that certain beasts – fears, misconceptions – are laid waste along the way.
 Crossing the threshold with Ariadne’s spool in hand, requires movement into a liminal state.
 Old-world thinking has to be displaced.

 It is impossible to remove ourselves from the sense-making process.
 We cannot separate ourselves from our own subjectivity however much we may seek to empathise with other perspectives.
 Our modern labyrinths are the networks that we inhabit, both physical and digital.
 The nodes in the network become archetypal expressions of aspects of ourselves, our interests, who and where we are.
 We map our networks from ourselves, always finding I as a central hub.
 We may look to the edges, but like a spider adapting to minute shifts on its web, we are pulled to the middle again and again; Ariadne’s thread unwinding until it has led us home, where we are both detective and Minotaur.

 Just like Neo in The Matrix, we see the code, heed the advice of the blind guardian of knowledge, yet play our role in the system.
 Our modern struggles, our quest for self-expression and agency, our bucking against the industrial machine, are timeless.
 A story for the ages.
-All time as one time, all space as one space, all people as one person.
+All time as one time, all places as one place, all people as one person.
 All viewed from the eye of I.